Salt Lake Tabernacle

 The Salt Lake Tabernacle, taken in the 1870s as part of a series of photos for the Denver & Rio Grande Railroad (established in 1870), showing granite blocks for the construction of the Salt Lake Temple (completed in 1893).

 The Salt Lake Tabernacle, formerly known as the Mormon Tabernacle, is located on Temple Square in Salt Lake City, in the U.S. state of Utah.
 The tabernacle was built from 1863 to 1875 to house meetings for the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It was the location of the church's semi-annual general conference until the meeting was moved to the new and larger LDS Conference Center in 2000.
 Now a historic building on Temple Square, the Salt Lake Tabernacle is still used for overflow crowds during general conference.
-It is renowned for its remarkable acoustics and iconic pipe organ.
+It is known for its acoustics and its pipe organ.
 The Tabernacle Choir has performed there for over 100 years.